The Anti-Wrinkle Diet:

 To read more on some of the foods that can protect your skin from the visible signs of aging, start with the five foods below.

-Five Foods That Save Your Skin
+Five Foods That Can Help Protect and "Save" Your Skin

 We're starting to discover that most vegetables have thousands of phytonutrients.
 Phytonutrients are substances that are found in plants, and as more research is being done, we're starting to discover more health benefits for many of these plant-derived nutrients.
 Lycopene is one phytonutrient that's been studied more extensively, and it's shown grown promise in preventive medicine.